Skip to main content

 Even seemingly low-intensity activities can be strategically targeted within specific HR zones for significant benefits, such as efficient fat burning or safe cardiac rehabilitation.

-High-intensity zones are crucial for improving anaerobic capacity and peak athletic performance, but require careful monitoring and proper recovery to prevent adverse effects.
+High-intensity zones are important for improving anaerobic capacity and peak athletic performance, but require careful monitoring and proper recovery to prevent adverse effects.

 Try These Tools